-Making Farm Forestry Work For You will be held at Caledonian Mart, Millhall, Stirling, FK7 7LS on Friday 25 October from 11am-3pm.
+Making Farm Forestry Work For You was held at Caledonian Mart, Millhall, Stirling, FK7 7LS on Friday 25 October from 11am-3pm.

 Lunch will be provided as part of this event, please use the booking form below to secure your place and help us arrange catering.